cr3mov/writeups/seccon23-rev-perfect-blu/index.md

 ![8](./img/8.png)

-This button is jumping to the clip 96, which i checked by playing the `BDMV\STREAM\00096.m2ts` file in VLC.
+This button is jumping to clip 96, which I checked by playing the `BDMV\STREAM\00096.m2ts` file in VLC.

 ![9](./img/9.png)

 ---

-After that i knew that there are only three destinations from the first menu
+After that, I knew that there were only three destinations on the first menu
 * Clip 1
 * Clip 48
 * Clip 96 (`WRONG...`)

-When i checked the menu buttons for clip 1 the pattern looked still the same so i checked menu 48 instead, and on the clip 48 all the menu buttons were doing the same thing, jumping to menu 48 (or 96).
+When I checked the menu buttons for clip 1 the pattern looked still the same so I checked menu 48 instead, and on clip 48 all the menu buttons were doing the same thing, jumping to menu 48 (or 96).

 Seems odd, huh?
-I investigated it a bit and it seemed like we would always end up on the menu 96 if we are on the menu thats index is >= 48.
+I investigated it a bit and it seemed like we would always end up on the menu 96 if we are on the menu that's index is >= 48.

-There's one exception though, that i just guessed.
-Remember how i opened a stream 96 in vls?
-Well, i did the same thing for clip 95 and got this.
+There's one exception though, that I just guessed.
+Remember how I opened stream 96 in vlc?
+Well, I did the same thing for clip 95 and got this.

 ![10](./img/10.png)

-From now on the solving of this challenge looked really trivial, i needed to parse all the clips and find what buttons are leading us to the clip 95.
+From now on solving this challenge looked trivial, I needed to parse all the clips and find what buttons were leading us to clip 95.

 #### Solving

-While the idea is easy enough, i struggled for a half an hour trying to parse the clips.
+While the idea was easy enough, I struggled for half an hour trying to parse the clips.

-I tried really many things/libs to parse the clips and extract this bytecode from them but none of them really worked so i decided that i should just do it by myself.
+I tried many things/libs to parse the clips and extract this bytecode from them but none of them worked so I decided that i should just do it by myself.

 ![11](./img/11.png)

-What i did is i grabbed the `Call Object` instruction opcode (`21820000`), converted it to BE bytes and searched in HxD within all the files from the disk.
+What I did is I grabbed the `Call Object` instruction opcode (`21820000`), converted it to BE bytes and searched in HxD within all the files from the disk.

 ```py
 >>> [hex(x) for x in int.to_bytes(0x21820000, 4, 'big')]